Section 5: Ecological Succession

 A community is made up of populations that live in a common area.
 A community includes the type of species, the number of species, their feeding relationship, and the interactions among species.

 Changes that often occur in ecosystems are called disturbances, which affect populations and communities.
-A limiting factor is anything that limits an organism’s ability to live in a particular environment.
+A limiting factor limits an organism’s ability to live in a particular environment.
 For example, a lack of water causes grass to die, which causes certain herd populations that rely on that grass to decrease.
 Tolerance is the ability of living things to survive the changes in their environment.
-The more tolerant a species is, the better chances it has for survival.
+The more tolerant a species is, the better its chances of survival.